wireforce/webapp-state/README.md

 ### appIs(state)

-getState takes one argument, a string with the name of a state.
+appIs takes one argument, a string with the name of a state.
 It then returns true if the app is in that state, false otherwise.

 ```javascript
 import { appIs, setupEventListener } from 'webapp-state';